Zi0P4tch0/Soundboard-Tools/README.md

 ###sbtool

-"sbtool" reads the soundboard details from a XML file, with this format:
+"sbtool" reads the soundboard details from a XML file, with this format, and generates a soundboard (.sb) file.

 	<soundboard name="Test Soundboard" version="1.0" author="Zi0P4tch0" date="24/7/2013">
 		<icon file="icon.png"/>